 “I certify this is a true and complete copy of the corresponding page of the original lasting power of attorney.”

-On the final page of the copy, you must also write:
+On the final page of the copy, the SRA regulated solicitor must also:

-“I certify this is a true and complete copy of the lasting power of attorney.”
+- Write “I certify this is a true and complete copy of the original Lasting Power of Attorney.”

 If you have any questions about identification or Certifying your documents, contact us on 0330 380 1181 (Monday to Friday 9am to 5pm excluding bank holidays).